 It should be noted that this Statement does not provide the methodology by which, and from when, Entry Capacity will be made available.
-The processes for Shipper Users to obtain, and for National Grid to release Entry Capacity can be found in the UNC and the Entry Capacity Release Methodology Statement ("ECR").
+The processes for Shipper Users to obtain, and for National Grid to release Entry Capacity can be found in the UNC) and the Entry Capacity Release Methodology Statement ("ECR").

-This Statement applies in respect of Incremental Obligated Entry Capacity, released as a result of valid bids for Quarterly NTS Entry Capacity, or released via a PARCA or IP PARCA, made in accordance with the UNC and the ECR.
+This Statement applies in respect of Incremental Obligated Entry Capacity, released as a result of valid bids for Quarterly NTS Entry Capacity made in accordance with the UNC and the ECR.
 The timing of the release of any Incremental Obligated Entry Capacity will be in accordance with the ECR.
 Where such Incremental Obligated Entry Capacity is to be made available as a result of Entry Capacity Substitution, capacity will be made available from a date consistent with this Statement.

-If you require further details about any of the information contained within this Statement or have comments on how this Statement might be improved please contact our Future Markets team at box.transmissioncapacityandcharging@nationalgrid.com or at:
+If you require further details about any of the information contained within this Statement or have comments on how this Statement might be improved please contact our Gas Charging and Capacity Development team at box.transmissioncapacityandcharging@nationalgrid.com or at:

-Future Markets (Gas), National Grid House, Warwick Technology Park, Gallows Hill, Warwick.
-CV34 6DA.
+Gas Charging and Capacity Development Transmission Network Service National Grid House Warwick Technology Park Gallows Hill Warwick CV34 6DA